ryoppippi/talks/2024-11-23/slides.md

 You may know vim-jp radio, a podcast for vim-jp community.

 [click] I worked with Tomoya and staticWagomU.
-The souce code is available on GitHub.
+The source code is available on GitHub.
 -->

 ---